DominickH20/Fibonacci/README.md

 # Fibonacci
-This repository stores various methods to compute fibonacci numbers Each carries its own runtime complexity
+This repository stores various methods to compute fibonacci numbers.
+Each carries its own runtime complexity